 Regardless of whether the patient’s primary goal is greater function, like Lisa, or pain relief from an arthritic knee, Nickel and his UW Health orthopedic colleagues can help on both counts.

 “With today’s artificial knees being made better and lasting longer, many patients can have a replacement in their 50s or 60s with little chance of needing a revision or redo surgery,” says Nickel.
 “We also encourage patients to consider a center like UW Health, where joint replacement surgeons perform only hip and knee replacements and accumulate high volumes of first-time replacement patients.
 Our team,” Nickel adds, “also has great experience performing complex revision surgeries on patients who are referred from greater distances.
-As part of a tertiary academic center, our team offers a skill set that is second-to-none regionally and recently ranked as the #15 orthopedic hospital in the country by U.S. News & World Report.”
+As part of a tertiary academic center, our team offers a skill set that is second-to-none regionally and is consistently ranked as one of the top orthopedic hospitals in the country by U.S. News & World Report.”